Ron Hines DVM PhD

 Enteral (tube) feeding – at least initially – is usually required.

 When progress is made on all three fronts, about 80% of HL cats will recover.
-The younger your cat is at the time, the less overweight it is and the earlier in the disease that you presented it to your veterinarian, the greater its chance of recovery.
-The best ray of sunshine and likelihood of recovery is the beginning of a gradual drop in your cat’s blood bilirubin level and, of course, increased interest in food.
+The younger your cat is at the time, the less overweight it is and the earlier in the disease that the cat was presented to your veterinarian, the greater its chance of recovery.
+The best ray of sunshine and likelihood of recovery is the beginning of a gradual drop in your cat’s blood bilirubin level toward normal and, of course, increased interest in food.
 Other blood values usually take longer to improve.

 What Treatments Are Common For Hospitalized Cats?

-Most cats suffering from hepatic lipidosis need to be hospitalized.
-Most are dehydrated and need to be rehydrated with intravenous and subcutaneously administered fluids.
-Other emergency stabilization procedures include bringing your cat’s body temperature back to normal and dealing with respiratory and circulatory issues in critical cases where the cat is rapidly deteriorating.
+As I mentioned, most cats suffering from hepatic lipidosis will need to be hospitalized.
+Most are dehydrated and will need to be rehydrated with intravenous and/or subcutaneously administered sterile fluids.
+Other emergency stabilization procedures might include bringing your cat’s body temperature back to normal and dealing with respiratory and circulatory issues as they arise in critical cases or where the cat is rapidly deteriorating.

-During that period, your vet will do a complete physical examination of your cat and almost certainly request a complete blood analysis.
-Depending on the hospital’s practice philosophy and blood work results, any number of equipment-assisted examinations to get a complete feel for the urgency and extent of the problem might be suggested.
-That could include x-rays, ultrasound exams, electrocardiograms and liver biopsies.
-It is entirely dependent on the veterinary hospital’s philosophy and the veterinarian that you choose.
+I mentioned that your cat will almost certainly need a blood analysis relevant to its symptoms.
+Depending on your veterinary hospital’s practice philosophy and blood work results, any number of equipment-assisted examinations to get a complete feel for the urgency and extent of the problem might be suggested.
+That could include x-rays, ultrasound examinations, electrocardiograms and later, liver biopsies.
+It is entirely dependent on your veterinary hospital’s philosophy and the veterinarian within it that you choose.
 Any test that can be performed on a human can be performed on your cat.
-Corporate veterinary hospital chains, veterinary college clinics and animal hospitals in large well-to-do metropolitan areas are likely to be the most exuberant in suggesting them.
-Yet, with many years of experience behind them, it may take only a few moments for a seasoned veterinarian to size up the urgency and seriousness of the situation and devise the most successful way to treat it.
+Corporate veterinary hospital chains like VCA, Blue Pearl, veterinary college clinics and animal hospitals in large well-to-do metropolitan areas are likely to be the most exuberant in suggesting these tests.
+They are profit and research oriented respectively and their clients demand them.
+Yet, with many years of experience behind them, it may take only a few moments for a seasoned veterinarian to size up the urgency and seriousness of your cat’s situation and devise a successful way to treat it.
+It is not the cost of medications to reverse HL that drive up hospital costs.
+It is the cost of diagnostic procedures.
 Don’t underestimate the critical importance of a 24-hour loving and attentive veterinary nursing staff in providing successful outcomes.

 In most cases cats will need a less stressful way to obtain nutrients than oral force-feeding from a syringe or spoon.
-That will mean inserting a feeding tube into its stomach and exiting somewhere else than its mouth.
-Depending on each cat and each cat owner’s temperaments, some cats can be released from the hospital and fed through that implanted feeding tube at home where cats are always more at ease.
-It will not nearly as drastic a technique as it will first appear to you when they bring your cat up front.
-That food is now getting to your cat’s stomach is critically important.
-But it is not sufficient to become relaxed.
-The cat’s general condition still need to be monitored closely for possible unexpected problems.
+That will mean inserting a feeding tube into its stomach and exiting it somewhere else other than its mouth.
+Depending on each cat and each cat owner’s temperaments, some cats can be released from the hospital and fed through that implanted feeding tube at home where a cat is always more at ease than when it is institutionalized.
+Tube feeding will not be nearly as drastic a technique as it might first appear to you when they bring your cat up front.
+That food now gets to your cat’s stomach is critically important.

-There are many more compounds veterinarians give to cats with hepatic lipidosis.
+There are many more compounds veterinarians might give to cats with hepatic lipidosis.
 None have been scientifically proven to work.
-But some might be helpful.
-We really do not know.
-They include: vitamins E, C and B12 , S-adenosyl-methionine (SAMe) and/or silymarin (Milk Thistle), L-carnitine and ursodiol.
+They include: vitamins E, C and B12, S-adenosyl-methionine (SAMe) and/or silymarin (Milk Thistle) and L-carnitine.
 Providing the amino acids, leucine, isoleucine, valine and taurine has also been suggested.
-The optimal dose and dose frequency of all these products also unknown.
-Because most would not be approved by the FDA if marketed as liver medications, they are generally marketed as “liver support” products.
+The optimal dose and dose frequency of all these products is unknown.
+I have little faith in any of these products.
+Because most would not pass approval by the FDA if marketed as therapeutic medications, they are generally marketed as “liver support” products.
+The FDA considers all of them to be foods, not medications.
+The FDA does not regulate food.
+They simply require that foods not be contaminated with toxic substances or bacteria.

 The Role Of Appetite Stimulants

-There are medications that are known to increase appetite and, for many years, veterinarians gave them to cats with hepatic lipidosis in an attempt to encourage them to eat.
-Many have fallen out of favor – either because they had little effect, because they required a healthy liver to be effective, because of their sedative qualities or because their potential side effects were as serious as the disease itself.
-Mirtazapine (Remeron®) is probably the most common ones still given today and the one with the least undesirable side effects.
+There are medications that are known to increase appetite.
+For many years, veterinarians gave them to cats with hepatic lipidosis in an attempt to encourage them to eat.
+Many have fallen out of favor – either because they had little effect, or because they required a healthy liver to be effective, or because of their sedative qualities or because their potential side effects were as serious as the disease itself.
+Mirtazapine (Remeron® or Mirtaz®) is probably the most common ones of those given to cats today.

-I placed a link at the top of this webpage to a newer appetite stimulant, capromorelin .
-It is an oral prescription product sold as Elura® and Entyce® by Elanco.
+I also placed a link at the top of this webpage to the newest appetite stimulant available for cats, capromorelin.
+It is an oral prescription product sold by Elanco as Elura® for cats and as Entyce® for dogs.
 Elura® is less concentrated than Entyce®.
-It is the one the Company suggests now for cats – although Entyce® had been used successfully in cats as well when it was the only form available.
-Capromorelin entered the veterinary market in 2018 with FDA approval for its use in dogs dogs and more recently in its less concentrated form for cats.
-It was originally developed for humans as a possible retardant of the frailties of old age.
+Elura is the one the Company now suggests for cats – although Entyce® had been used successfully in cats in the past.
+Capromorelin entered the veterinary market in 2018 with FDA approval for its use in dogs and more recently in its less concentrated and specially flavored form for cats.
+It was originally developed by Pfizer for humans to possibly lessen the frailties of old age. (read here) For that it never received approval.

 Getting Back On Track With An Oral Diet

-I have my veterinary nurses offer the sniff of a warmed premium canned cat food to cats hospitalized with hepatic lipidosis or other food reluctance issues every morning and evening.
-I want to know as soon as I can if they show any interest in the food or just turn their heads away.
-Bring some cans of your cat’s favorite food with you when you visit.
-Cats are creatures of habit.
-They might not like what’s in the clinic’s fridge.
-There are some cats that prefer dry.
-Be sure that the Staff knows if it is the case for your cat.
+Several times a day, your cat’s hospital nurses should offer the sniff of warmed premium canned cat food to your cat while it is hospitalized.
+If their hospital policies will let you, your familiar face, voice and a familiar food from home and being in the room while they do so might tip the balance as to whether your cat takes a tentative nibble or turn its head away.
 Don’t be embarrassed to admit that your cat gets snacks of tuna, salmon, shrimp, sardines etc. at home.
-Any interest in food – even if it is to unbalanced snacks – is a very positive sign.
-That a cat that showed no inclination to eat now now does is a more accurate judge of progress than the results of any sophisticated tests.
+Any interest in food – even if it is an unbalanced snack – is a positive sign.
+Any inclination to begin to eat is a more accurate judge of progress than test results.
 The change back to an oral diet needs to be gradual.
 Neither your veterinarians nor your cat would wish to remove an implanted feeding tube only to have to reinstall it.
+Cats are creatures of habit.
+Some cats insist on dry cat kibble.
+If so, bring some of that in as well.

 Both are important

-I am always in favor of home cooking for your cat.
-That is best done with the assistance of a veterinary nutritionist such as the ones at Balance IT .
-Some veterinary school nutritionist will prepare a recipe for a fee.
+I am always in favor of home cooking your cat’s meals when you can.
+That is best done with the assistance of a veterinary nutritionist such as the ones at Balance IT.
+I have had only positive feedback from clients about that Company.
+But I know no one on their staff and, as in any company, things change.
+Some veterinary school nutritionist will prepare a recipe for your cat for a fee.
 Others insist that your local veterinarian be the middle man.

 Ask your local veterinarian what a good target weight would be for your cat.
 I don’t suggest any of the weight loss diets veterinarians sell.
 You don’t purchase your food from your physician.
-I don’t suggest the “fresh cat diets” sold from chillers at your local supermarket or PetsMart.
-Too many hands have touched the ingredients they contain.
+I don’t suggest the “fresh cat diets” or prepared raw diets sold from chillers at your local supermarket or PetsMart either.
+Too many fingers and processing machines have touched the ingredients they contain.
+When you grind or chunk up tons of beef, chicken or turkey, it only takes one salmonella-contaminated ingredient or carcass to ruin the entire batch.
 Let a certified veterinary nutritionist design the ingredients for a home prepared diet that will gradually reduce your cat’s weight.
 Then purchase only their vitamin mineral supplement and buy the food ingredients sold for humans at your local supermarket.
 Of course you will need to purchase an appropriate scale to weigh your cat periodically.